lucasmz-dev/lucasmz-dev/README.md

 ## Translation
 I translate a lot of FOSS Android software, making many of it accessible to Brazil.

+> [!TIP]
+> Consider contributing yourself!
+There's actually *not* enough people for most languages, Brazilian Portuguese which has 205M speakers
+> wasn't in a good state, so what about *your* language?
+You'll also learn more about the software you translate and ignoring that,
+> also make the app *easier* to navigate, even for *you*.
+It may seem pointless, but it helps a lot.

 * [CalyxOS](https://calyxos.org)
 * [LineageOS](https://lineageos.org) (proofreader)
 * [microG](https://microg.org)